s0rta/revengate-new/roadmap.md

 - [ ] plasus rats have a more aggressive version of TribalTerritorial
 - [ ] Tracking keeps moving towards the last place where they saw their prey after it becomes unperceived
 - [ ] instructions on how to install all the Android dev dependencies
+- [ ] async preload most shaders to speedup startup

+Items:
+- [ ] items stats and long description is available from the inventory screen
+- [ ] top hat (🎩)

 Weapons:
 - [ ] axe (𝇤)